 And if you’re thinking to yourself that small businesses like that won’t make a difference to this state, then think again.
 Small firms account for more than 60% of new job creation.
 If we want to create jobs in WV, we’ll be most effective when we stop subsidies to big corporations, and use our resources instead to make sure small businesses can not only get started, but thrive.

 Does this sound like the West Virginia we all love?
 Then that’s the dream we should pursue.
 Why put time and energy into something that won’t sustain us in the future, into something that will just keep us behind?

 If we want to realize our Dream WV, we need to make some major changes to the way we’re doing things.
 We have to have sensible priorities, for one.

 - Does running high-speed Internet lines to unused buildings help you in any way? … or should we invest in lines our people can access, and infrastructure that is attractive to all businesses?

-- Does overspending on vastly oversized routers improve your life? … or would you prefer cell coverage in rural areas?
+- Does overspending on vastly oversized routers improve your life? … or can we focus on getting water to rural areas? would you prefer cell coverage in rural areas?